marisela-ruiz/RealTimeBusTracker/README.md

 # License

 This project is covered by the MIT license.
+Please see the license file for more info.